Mercury (planet): Impact basins and craters

 Mercury was heavily bombarded by comets and asteroids during and shortly following its formation 4.6 billion years ago, as well as during a possibly separate subsequent episode called the Late Heavy Bombardment that ended 3.8 billion years ago.
 Mercury received impacts over its entire surface during this period of intense crater formation, facilitated by the lack of any atmosphere to slow impactors down.
 During this time Mercury was volcanically active; basins were filled by magma, producing smooth plains similar to the maria found on the Moon.
-One of the most unusual craters is Apollodorus, or "the Spider", which hosts a serious of radiating troughs extending outwards from its impact site.
+One of the most unusual craters is Apollodorus, or "the Spider", which hosts a series of radiating troughs extending outwards from its impact site.

 Craters on Mercury range in diameter from small bowl-shaped cavities to multi-ringed impact basins hundreds of kilometers across.
 They appear in all states of degradation, from relatively fresh rayed craters to highly degraded crater remnants.
 Mercurian craters differ subtly from lunar craters in that the area blanketed by their ejecta is much smaller, a consequence of Mercury's stronger surface gravity.
 According to International Astronomical Union rules, each new crater must be named after an artist who was famous for more than fifty years, and dead for more than three years, before the date the crater is named.